BU-Spark/bu-spark/documentation/code-quests/react.md

 ## HOW TO CONTINUE THIS MAIN QUEST?

-Take the quiz [<u>here</u>](https://docs.google.com/forms/d/e/1FAIpQLSfH1R2lsM85JQHq454_-SPmR3AWSCoQsoHEojo2M2k7bIJRoQ/viewform?usp=sf_link) to finalize Level One, then apply your knowledge with Level Two.
+Take the quiz <a href="https://docs.google.com/forms/d/e/1FAIpQLSfH1R2lsM85JQHq454_-SPmR3AWSCoQsoHEojo2M2k7bIJRoQ/viewform?usp=sf_link" target="_blank" rel="noopener noreferrer"><u>here</u></a> to finalize Level One, then apply your knowledge with Level Two.
 After completing that, you can create your own project with some guidelines for Level Three!

 ---

 ### For any information or quality issues, please contact:

 Kaylin Von Bergen (Spark!
-Code Quest Lead) via [<u>GitHub issue</u>](https://github.com/BU-Spark/bu-spark/issues/new?title=Issue%20with%20Code%20Quest%20%E2%80%94%20%5BINSERT%20SPECIFIC%20CODE%20QUEST%5D&body=%40kaylinvonbergen%20%40langdon%0A%0APlease%20describe%20the%20issue%20below%3A%0A)
+Code Quest Lead) via <a href="https://github.com/BU-Spark/bu-spark/issues/new?title=Issue%20with%20Code%20Quest%20%E2%80%94%20%5BINSERT%20SPECIFIC%20CODE%20QUEST%5D&body=%40kaylinvonbergen%20%40langdon%0A%0APlease%20describe%20the%20issue%20below%3A%0A" target="_blank" rel="noopener noreferrer"><u>GitHub issue</u></a>

 ---